-NEW ISSUE BOOK-ENTRY ONLY RATINGS S&P: "AA" Moody's: "Aa1"
+RATINGS S&P: "AA" Moody's: "Aa1"

-In the opinion of Bond Counsel, based on existing statutes, regulations, rulings and court decisions, the interest on the Series 2022A Bonds is excludable from gross income for federal income tax purposes, subject to the condition that the City comply with all requirements of the Internal Revenue Code that must be satisfied subsequent to the issuance of the Series 2022A Bonds.
-In the opinion of Bond Counsel, interest on the Series 2022A Bonds is not an item of tax preference for purposes of the federal alternative minimum tax; provided, however, that with respect to certain corporations, for tax years beginning after December 31, 2022, interest on the Series 2022A Bonds will be taken into account in determining annual adjusted financial statement income for the purpose of computing the federal alternative minimum tax.
-In the opinion of Bond Counsel, interest on the Series 2022B Bonds is includable in gross income for federal income tax purposes.
-In the opinion of Bond Counsel, the Series 2022A Bonds and the Series 2022B Bonds and the interest thereon are exempt from all Arkansas state, county and municipal taxes.
+In the opinion of Bond Counsel, based on existing statutes, regulations, rulings and court decisions, the interest on the Series 2024A Bonds is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), subject to the condition that the City comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Series 2024A Bonds.
+In the opinion of Bond Counsel, interest on the Series 2024A Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, such interest on the Series 2024A Bonds may be taken into account for the purpose of computing the alternative minimum tax imposed on certain corporations.
+In the opinion of Bond Counsel, interest on the Series 2024B Bonds is includable in gross income for federal income tax purposes.
+In the opinion of Bond Counsel, the Series 2024A Bonds and the Series 2024B Bonds and the interest thereon are exempt from all Arkansas state, county and municipal taxes.
 See TAX MATTERS, herein.

-\$58,180,000 CITY OF LITTLE ROCK, ARKANSAS LIMITED TAX GENERAL OBLIGATION CAPITAL IMPROVEMENT BONDS
+\$37,310,000 CITY OF LITTLE ROCK, ARKANSAS LIMITED TAX GENERAL OBLIGATION CAPITAL IMPROVEMENT BONDS

-\$53,120,000 SERIES 2022A \$5,060,000 TAXABLE SERIES 2022B
+\$26,565,000 SERIES 2024A \$10,745,000 TAXABLE SERIES 2024B